Practical Matters regarding the Reading Room

 As of May 15, 2023 Special Collections units at Yale University are open to Yale-affiliated faculty, students, and staff and to non-Yale researchers who comply with the Yale Covid Visitor’s Policy.

 The Reading Room is climate-controlled.
 Some readers find the temperature chilly, so it is advisable to bring a sweater or shawl, especially in summer.
 Please note that any sweater or shawl should either be worn while in the Reading Room or hung in one of the lockers down the hall while not in use.

-There is a public terminal and black and white printer available in the Reading Room.
-There is no self-service photocopier.
-Any requests for photocopies must be made with the monitor and approval as well as any limits on the amount of photocopying is at the discretion of the monitor.
+There is a black and white printer in the Reading Room, but there is no self-service photocopier.
+Any requests for printing or photocopies must be made with the monitor.
+Approval and any limits on the amount of printing or photocopying is at the discretion of the monitor.
 No material published earlier than 1950 or in poor condition will be photocopied.

 IN THE EVENT OF AN EMERGENCY